simeononsecurity/simeononsecurity.ch/content/articles/fisma-federal-cybersecurity-overview/index.en.md

 ### **Federal Risk and Authorization Management Program (FedRAMP)**: Paving the Way for Cloud Security

 Another significant entity intertwined with FISMA is the **Federal Risk and Authorization Management Program (FedRAMP)**.
 With the increasing adoption of cloud services, FedRAMP sets the stage for secure cloud computing in the federal realm.
 It standardizes the assessment and authorization process for cloud products and services, streamlining security evaluations and ensuring that cloud solutions meet stringent security requirements.
-By working in harmony with FISMA, FedRAMP offers federal agencies a clear pathway to leveraging cloud technologies securely and effectively.
+By working in harmony with FISMA, FedRAMP offers federal agencies a clear pathway to using cloud technologies securely and effectively.
 For example, a federal agency seeking to migrate its data to a cloud platform can use the FedRAMP program to identify pre-authorized cloud service providers that meet the necessary security standards.

 ## The **Significance** of FISMA's Impact